María Rosa Ondo

-María Rosa Ondo Nsing (born 10 October 1982), better known as María Rosa, is an Equatorial Guinean women's football manager and a retired footballer who played as a goalkeeper.
+María Rosa Ondo Nsing (born 10 October 1982), known as María Rosa, is an Equatorial Guinean football manager and former player who played as a goalkeeper.
 She has been a member of the Equatorial Guinea women's national team, first as a player and later as a coach.
 She currently chairs the Women's Football Association in her country.

 Early life

 María Rosa started playing football for INES Rey Malabo in the FENADUE school league.

 Club career

 María Rosa has made her senior debut for EWaiso Ipola in 2004.
 She has also played for Águilas Verdes de Aneja, Inter Continental, Real Dona and Estrellas de Guadalupe.

 International career

 María Rosa has represented Equatorial Guinea at under–20 and senior levels.
 She was part of the team at the 2011 FIFA Women's World Cup, but was not used.

 Managerial career

 After retiring from playing, María Rosa has continued to be linked to women's football in Equatorial Guinea.
 She has been a goalkeeper coach for Sony de Elá Nguema, Malabo Kings and the Equatorial Guinea women's national team.

 On 19 September 2020, María Rosa was elected as President of the Women's Football Association in Equatorial Guinea, becoming the first woman to hold that position.